muratk3n/thirdwave/en/2019/01/qa-1.md

 died, with 15 murders, 17 suicides, 7 accidental deaths, and 19 from
 illness.
 Another 14 were executed.

-A: Sucks to be a Chinese billionaire?
+A: Sucks to be a Chinese billionaire heh?

 Q: Companies that regularly attend Davos underperform the S&P 500 by a lot